There is a definite difference between a push broach and a pull broach, and this stands to reason since they carry out different functions.

 The semi-finishing teeth are those which are directly after the cutting teeth, and the difference in sizes between semi-finishing teeth is always less than the size difference in cutting teeth.
-As you might expect, semi-finishing teeth are used for semi-finishing, and they remove much less material from the workpiece than the cutting teeth will.
+As you might expect, semi-finishing teeth remove much less material from the workpiece while semi-finishing than the cutting teeth will.

 Finishing teeth are the last section of teeth, and they always follow the semi-finishing teeth.
 There is no variation in the sizes of finishing teeth, and you can expect them to all be almost identical in size.
 These teeth accomplish the finishing to the cut after the workpiece has gone through the cutting teeth and the semi-finishing teeth.